 Course syllabi and course occasions for doctoral courses

 All doctoral courses at Karolinska Institutet must have an officially established syllabus.
-A course code in our study administrative system Ladok will then also be created so that course results can be registered after passing the course.
+Once a syllabus is established, a course code is also created in our Ladok administration system, so that the course results can be registered after completion of the course.

 From syllabus proposal to advertising in the course catalogue